budulinek/easy-loxone-influx/README.md

 ## What?

 This scripts listens for Loxone statistics sent via UDP log and inserts the data into InfluxDB.
-Once in InflixDB, these statistics can be visualized by Grafana.
+Once stored InfluxDB, these statistics can be visualized by Grafana.

 It is very easy to setup and use.
 While the script requires manual installation, the subsequent configuration of individual measurements and statistics is done through Loxone Config.